I Told You: Singles

 On July 15, 2015, Lanez released the first single from the album, called "Say It".
 The song was produced by Pop Wansel and Toro.
 The music video was released on August 11, 2015.
 The song peaked at number 23 on the US Billboard Hot 100, and number 10 on the US Hot R&B/Hip-Hop Songs charts.
 On July 29, 2016, Lanez released the second single from the album, called "Luv" on iTunes.
 The song was produced by Cashmere Cat and Benny Blanco.
 The song peaked at number 19 on the US Billboard Hot 100, and number 9 on the US Hot R&B/Hip-Hop Songs charts.

 Critical reception

-I Told You received a mixed response upon release.
-At Album of the Year, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 58 based on six reviews.

 In a positive review, online publication HotNewHipHop, who collectively rated the album an 80, described the album as an "ambitious and lavish" project that showed that Lanez's future seemed "only brighter from here".
 Kevin Ritchie of Now was also positive towards the project, saying that the album made "a convincing case for Lanez's pop appeal".